nufailtd/terraform-budget-gcp/README.md

 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
-- `terraform apply` to apply the infrastructure build We do this in 2 steps because of some limitations in terraform that will cause an error if certain resources do not exist.
+- `terraform apply --auto-approve` to apply the infrastructure build We do this in 2 steps because of some limitations in terraform that will cause an error if certain resources do not exist.

 To delete the projects and stop charges accruing to your account run

-- `terraform destroy` to destroy the built infrastructure
+- `terraform destroy --auto-approve` to destroy the built infrastructure
 #### File structure
 The project has the following folders and files:
 ```